8 Easter Traditions in Jamaica You Should Know

 Easter is here!
 Easter is a Christian holiday and over 60% of Jamaicans identify as practicing Christians.
 As a result, Good Friday is a solemn national holiday in Jamaica where all businesses are closed.
 Good Friday commemorates Jesus Christ’s crucifixion and devout Christians observe the day by fasting, re-enacting Christ’s last hours and attending church.
 On the other hand, Easter Sunday is a joyous day commemorating Jesus Christ’s resurrection from the grave.
 The day after Christ’s resurrection, Easter Monday, is a national holiday in Jamaica as well.
-Jamaicans eagerly look forward to this four-day Easter weekend each year.
-Here are eight ways in which we celebrate Easter past and present.
+Jamaicans eagerly look forward to this four-day Easter weekend each year, and there has been an increase in secular Easter weekend events too.
+That being said, here are eight ways in which Jamaicans celebrate Easter holidays– past and present.

 New here?
 Subscribe to get new posts delivered to your inbox.